MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 A lot of magic can be done by manipulating NPT entries, such as hiding memory, hiding hooks, isolating memory spaces, etc. Think outside of the box :)

-Here's the steps to set up a nested paging directory:
+Here's the steps to set up an identity mapped nested paging directory:

 1. Obtain the system physical memory ranges with MmGetPhysicalMemoryRanges.
 2. Allocate a page for npml4/nCR3
 3. For each system physical page, do a page walk into the npml4, using the bits of the physical page address as indicies into the nested page tables.
 For each nested paging level, we check the target NPT entry's present bit.
 If present, we allocate a new table; otherwise, we use the existing table pointed to by the nPTE PFN.
-4. At the final level, set nPTE->PFN to the physical page address itself.
-Boom, we've created 1:1 guest physical->host physical translation
+4. At the final level, set nPTE->PFN to the guest page frame itself.
+Boom, we've created 1:1 guest->host physical address translation

 picture:

 ### vmmcall interface